UPB-Admin/ansible-keycloak/README.md

     authority used to sign the log servers' certificates, in PEM format.
     Note: This variable is used to determine if TLS should be enabled - TLS cannot be used if unset.
+  - `rsyslog_keycloak_file_format_json` / `rsyslog_infinispan_file_format_json`:
+    rsyslog reads the logs for Keycloak and Infinispan from log files.
+These variables control whether the services output the logs in JSON format.
+    By default, we assume JSON format if rsyslog remote logging is enabled, or the default (the more human-readable format) otherwise.
+    You can use these variables to specify if JSON logging is desired (boolean).
+  - `rsyslog_log_configs`: List of custom log configurations.
+Can specify either logging from the journal, based on the program name, or files, and exposing the logs via a tag that is sent to the remote host.
+The service specific log configurations are appended to this list at the end of each role's task file.
+The configuration template can be found in `group_vars/all`.
   - `firewall_custom_port_rules` and `firewall_custom_rich_rules`: Add
     "non-standard" configurations for allowed ports and rich rules.
 If you intend to permanently enable ports or add rich rules, use these variables to